Pony-Driland/Website/docs/img/characters/amy/README.md

 Since then many years have passed and Amy no longer knows her true age, as she always kept her youthful appearance, but many recognized her when they found her as a pony who likes to buy clothes and accessories of various types for her silly fantasy. that she loves.

+Amy was no longer a depressed pony, feeling loved like the pet she is, she developed her new personality very sweet and cute.

 <img src="https://github.com/JasminDreasond/Pony-Driland/blob/main/docs/img/characters/amy/wip.png?raw=true" height="500">